dame-cell/Hyper-dimensional-computing/README.md

 > Everything in this repo is a mix of learning and experimentation by me—nothing is final or polished!

-> Hyperdimensional Computing (HDC) is a computation model that relies on very high dimensionality and randomness.
-Inspired by neuroscience, it seeks to mimic and exploit important characteristics of the animal brain while balancing accuracy, efficiency and robustness.
-The central idea is to represent inputs 𝑥 ∈ X by projecting them onto a hyperspace H = {0, 1}
-𝑑,with 𝑑 ≈ 10,000 dimensions.
-This mapping 𝜙 : X → H is called encoding, and the resulting representations 𝜙 (𝑥) are named hypervectors.

 # Experiments and Testings
 coming soon ...
 ### Getting started